If you've heard it once, you've probably heard it quite a few times — building and utilizing your network is important.

 Brandeis graduates offer networking advice tips to help you get started.
 See career advice from Brandeis students.

 Informational interviews are important tools in networking.
-If you’ve ever turned to a friend to ask them about their plans for the weekend, that’s an informational interview!
+If you've ever turned to a friend to ask them about their weekend plans, that’s an informational interview!
 More than just building your network, informational interviews are intentional and targeted.
-Learn more about how to find and approach new contacts.
+Learn more about how to find and approach new contacts. >

 Recruiting and Hiring at Brandeis